model-checking/rust-lean-models/README.md

 the corresponding function name in the library (see the Tables below).

 ### Proof Tutorial
-We demonstrate some proof techniques in Proof_Tutorial.lean through two simple programs that compute the longest common prefix and longest common substring of the two input strings.
+We demonstrate the applications of the library and some proof techniques for String programs in `RustLeanModels\ProofTutorial.lean` through two simple programs that compute the longest common prefix and longest common substring of the two input strings.
 More examples can be found in Proof_Example.lean

 ## Implementation